 How to organize an effective sales tour Methods & tools

-It therefore needs to be well organized to ensure the best use of time and human resources.
+It therefore needs to be well organized, to ensure the best possible use of the company's time and human resources.

 Here's what' s involved in a sales tour, along with a few methods and tools to make your life easier!

-The sales tour often serves sales objectives.
+Sales rounds are often used to meet sales objectives.
 In reality, however, the issues involved are more complex than that:

 - prospecting in the field,